nadiannis/evento-api-fr/README.md

 [`^ back to top ^`](#table-of-contents)

 **Evento** is a simple REST API for ordering event tickets online.
 This API is written in Go.
-It is created as a submission for the second-week exam in the Go phase of the Backend Development Training.
+It is created as a submission for the third-week exam in the Go phase of the Backend Development Training.

 ## Features